Midwexican

 • The Secret to Moist, Juicy Turkey in the Instant Pot.
 Let the Instant Pot naturally release after the turkey breast has finished cooking.
 That's it, that's the secret!
 Rushing the pressure out too quickly results in drying out the protein.
 You definitely don't want that.

-• Store Leftover Turkey Breast.
+• Store Leftovers.
 Store leftover turkey in a tightly sealed container and refrigerate for up to five days.
 You can also freeze for up to 3 months.
 Try repurposing leftover turkey in a quesadilla!

 Recipe FAQs

-How long to cook turkey breast in the instant pot?
+How long to cook a turkey breast in the Instant Pot?

 Note: The Instant Pot will take around 25 or so minutes to pressurize before cooking.